hackshackers/hackshackers-hugo-content/blog/2010/03/hackshackers-goes-nationwide.md

 ---
 title: Hacks/Hackers goes nationwide
+authors:
+- Burt Herman
+date: "2010-03-10"
+_migration:
+  id: 265
+  timestamp: 1483471679
 tags:
 - collaboration
 - hackers
 - hacks
 - medill school of journalism
-- new york times
+- New York Times
 categories:
 - News
-authors:
-- Burt Herman
-date: "2010-03-10"
-_migration:
-  id: 265
-  timestamp: 1482973867
 ---

 I&#8217;m excited to announce that we&#8217;re joining forces with some industry leaders working at the intersection of journalism and technology to help expand Hacks/Hackers into a wider community.
 [Rich Gordon][1], associate professor and director of digital innovation at the [Medill School of Journalism][2], and [Aron Pilhofer][3], editor of Interactive News Technologies at [The New York Times][4], will be helping to build Hacks/Hackers.